dmontagu/trimesh/_sources/README.rst.txt

 guaranteed: install a specific version if you plan on deploying something using trimesh.

 Pull requests are appreciated and responded to promptly!
-If you'd like to contribute, here is an `up to date list of potential enhancements <https://github.com/mikedh/trimesh/issues/199>`__ although things not on that list are also welcome.
+If you’d like to contribute, here is an `up to date list of potential enhancements <https://github.com/mikedh/trimesh/issues/199>`__ although things not on that list are also welcome.
 Here are some `tips for